ezgigm/Project_2/README.md

 # The Sale Price Of Houses

 **The Goal:**
- The goal of this project is to predict the sale price of homes based off of the zip code the home is located in.
+ The goal of this project is to predict the sale price of homes based on the zip code the home is located in.

 **The Problem:**

-During our daily commute we tend to drive past homes that are either appealing to the eye or homes that just need a bit of work.
+During our daily commute, we tend to drive past homes that are either appealing to the eye or homes that just need a bit of work.
 After that moment of admiration or of making plans on how you would fix up a home, you drive on and forget about it.

-But what if you didn't forget about it, what if you actually followed through with your idea and bought a brand new home, or even a fixer upper?
+But what if you didn't forget about it, what if you actually followed through with your idea and bought a brand new home, or even a fixer-upper?
 Where would you even begin to bring such a thought to life?
 Most importantly, how much would it be to make it happen?

 Once those questions are answered you will see that the more research you do the more the prices vary depending on the area you decide to purchase in.
-Not to mention the other factors that play a role in a homes price i.e. water front view and a basement.
+Not to mention the other factors that play a role in a homes price i.e. waterfront view and a basement.
 So now the price you had set for a budget begins to increase due to the lack of knowledge when looking into the value of the home you want to purchase.

 **The Solution:**